hitrov/oci-arm-host-capacity/README.md

   <a href="https://discord.gg/fKZQQStjMN"><img src="https://img.shields.io/discord/893301913662148658?label=Discord&logo=discord&logoColor=white" alt="Discord"></a>
 </p>

-Very neat and useful configuration was recently [announced](https://blogs.oracle.com/cloud-infrastructure/post/moving-to-ampere-a1-compute-instances-on-oracle-cloud-infrastructure-oci) at Oracle Cloud Infrastructure (OCI) blog as a part of Always Free tier.
-Unfortunately, as of July 2021, it's very complicated to launch an instance due to the "Out of Capacity" error.
-Here we're solving that issue as Oracle constantly adds capacity from time to time.
+Very neat and useful configuration were [announced](https://blogs.oracle.com/cloud-infrastructure/post/moving-to-ampere-a1-compute-instances-on-oracle-cloud-infrastructure-oci) at Oracle Cloud Infrastructure (OCI) blog as a part of Always Free tier.
+Unfortunately, as of May 2023, it's still very complicated to launch an instance due to the "Out of Capacity" error.
+Here we're solving that issue as Oracle probably constantly adds capacity from time to time.

 > Each tenancy gets the first 3,000 OCPU hours and 18,000 GB hours per month for free to create Ampere A1 Compute instances using the VM.Standard.A1.Flex shape (equivalent to 4 OCPUs and 24 GB of memory).